Remote Python Developers Review Updated July 6, 2026

 Uvik Software

-Founded 2015 · Estonia (HQ) · 50–249 employees · Direct employment · Python-first
+Founded 2015 · Tallinn, Estonia (HQ) · 50–249 employees · Direct employment · Python-first

-Uvik started as a Python and Django development company and has grown into a provider covering data engineering, machine learning, and AI product work while keeping Python at the center.
+Uvik Software started as a Python and Django development company and has grown into a provider covering data engineering, machine learning, and AI product work while keeping Python at the center.
 The company provides embedded senior engineers to product teams, with a focus on SaaS backends, data platforms, and ML-adjacent projects.
 All engineers are direct employees.
 Clutch-reviewed with a 5.0 rating across 22+ staff augmentation engagements.
 Pricing falls in the $50–99/hr range based on publicly available Clutch data.

 Python / Django Data Engineering AI / ML Team Extension Clutch 5.0